robot297/JAG_2_2019/grades/Lab 2 Questions.md

 Write a loop that adds up all of the integer numbers between 1 and 100, and displays the answer.

+Your loop should be in the addNumbers method.
+Use the `from` and `to` parameters in your code.

 Tip: 5050 is the right answer.

 Your method should work for any to and from numbers, not just 1 and 100.
 Make sure you use the method's parameters.

-If the method is called with 100 and 1 as the from and to values, the method should still add up all the numbers between 1 and 100 and return 5050.
+If the method is called with a smaller `to` value than the `from` value, return the `from` value.
+For example, the following method call should return 100.

+`addNumbers(100, 1)`

-If the method is called with the same from and to values, return the from value.
+If the method is called with the same `from` and `to` values, return the `from` value.
+So the following method call should return 100.

+`addNumbers(100, 100)`

 ### Question 2 Add 5 numbers

+Write your code in the `getNumbersAndAnalyze` method.

 Write a loop that asks the user to enter 5 numbers.
 The user should enter the numbers, one by one.

 Use the `doubleInput("enter a number")` method.